 OpenJDK Community Innovators' Challenge

-Sun Microsystems, Inc., is sponsoring the OpenJDK Community Innovators' Challenge, a contest with up to $175,000 in awards, intended to encourage and reward developers working together in solving key problems, initiating new innovative projects that promote new uses for the code, developing curricula and training, and porting the OpenJDK code base to new platforms.
+On 29 January 2008 Sun Microsystems, Inc., announced its sponsorship of the OpenJDK Community Innovators' Challenge, a contest with up to $175,000 in awards intended to encourage and reward developers working together in solving key problems, initiating new innovative projects that promote new uses for the code, developing curricula and training, and porting the OpenJDK code base to new platforms.

 Finalists

 Final proposals were due on 2 March 2008.
-A panel of Judges reviewed these proposals and selected a set of seven finalists; these were announced on 17 March 2008.
+The Judges reviewed these proposals and selected a set of seven finalists; these were announced on 17 March 2008.
 Here are the finalists, in the order in which their proposals were received:

 Closures for Java Neal Gafter